yokecd/blog/src/data/blog/dynamic-airways.md

 And we did all of this without defining anything in YAML, without annotating resources to point at each other like bad C++ pointers for controllers to perform logic that we can now specify ourselves in code.

 And I think that’s pretty beautiful.
 I hope you do too.

+## TL;DR

+In this post, we use **Yoke** to solve a common Kubernetes problem: restarting a deployment when a secret changes.

+We:

+- Spun up a local cluster using **Kind**.
+- Installed **Vault** and **External Secrets Operator** using Helm charts, without actually using Helm—thanks to Yoke's `helm2go`.
+- Wrote a **Flight** in Go to generate our resources as code, rather than YAML.
+- Created a **custom resource definition (CRD)** that defines how we want to deploy applications.
+- Used **dynamic Airway mode** so that when the secret changes, our deployment auto-updates based on a hash of its contents.
+- Avoided writing controllers or managing hook annotations—because Yoke's _Air Traffic Controller_ handles reactivity for us when using _dynamic mode Airways_.

+All of this happened in typed Go code, compiled to WebAssembly, and orchestrated through Yoke’s Air Traffic Controller.

+No YAML.
+No brittle annotations.
+Just actual logic in code.